Yeosu–Suncheon rebellion: Rebellion

 The rebellion took place in Yeosu, Suncheon, and various surrounding towns in the South Jeolla province in October–November 1948.
 The rebellion was led by 2,000 left-leaning soldiers based in the Yeo-Sun area who opposed the Syngman Rhee regime and his government's handling of the Jeju Uprising, which occurred in April.

 The rebelling soldiers seized weapon caches in the area, taking control of Suncheon.
 Civilians in support of the rebellion paraded through the streets waving red flags.
 Police officers as well as public officials and landlords attempting to quell the violence were captured and executed.
 As the rebellion spread, the number of soldiers participating has been estimated to have reached between 2,000 and 3,000 men.
 The soldiers captured and massacred police and pro-government vigilantes as well as right-leaning families and Christian youth groups.

-After a week, the South Korean Army had suppressed the majority of resistance, in the process killing anywhere from 439 to 2,000 civilians.
-The South Korean Army was led by US commanders, with military advisors attached to each South Korean Army unit.
-US aircraft were used to transport troops to suppress the rebellion.
+After a week, the South Korean Army had suppressed the majority of resistance, however in the process killing anywhere from 439 to 2,000 civilians.

 Carl Mydans, at the time the Time-Life Tokyo bureau chief, recorded the Yeosu-Suncheon incident in 1948.

 October

-The Yeosu-Suncheon Rebellion (or Incident) began when members of a South Korean military regiment in Yeosu refused to transfer to Jeju Island; they were sympathetic to the leftists and opposed the Rhee government and the decisive U.S. influence in South Korea.
+The Yeosu-Suncheon Rebellion (or Incident) began when members of a South Korean military regiment in Yeosu refused to transfer to Jeju Island; they were sympathetic to the insurrection and opposed the Rhee government and the decisive U.S. influence in South Korea.

 On the night of October 19, 40 soldiers (who were members of the Workers' Party of South Korea, a leftist party) of the 14th regiment of Yeosu army took hold of the arsenal in the absence of the regimental commander and vice regimental commander.
-Ji Hang-soo, chief of the 14th regiment personnel section, asked more than 2000 soldiers to gather at their drill ground and gave an inflammatory speech.
-Most of the soldiers who were sympathetic to the DPRK cheered to Ji's speech, and those were against Ji were executed on the spot.
-Those who stood with Ji formed a rebel army, who proceeded to get on different cars to seize the police station of Yeosu and Yeosu Town Hall, killing about 100 police officers, about 500 civilians who supported the Rhee government, as well as some right wing politicians and party members under Rhee's regime.
+Ji Hang-soo, chief of the 14th regiment personnel section, asked more than 2000 soldiers to gather at their drill ground and gave an inflammatory speech, inciting the soldiers to rebellion.

 By October 20, the insurgent forces took hold of the entirety of Yeosu and joined the 2nd Company of the 14th Regiment who were stationed in Suncheon County.
 In the afternoon, Suncheon got occupied by the rebel army.
 One company belonging to the 4th Regiment of Gwangju army was immediately dispatched to suppress the rebellion, but its commander got killed, and his company was merged into the rebel army.